AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/mint.md

 use crate::traits::factory::FactoryRef;
 ```

 And in the body of **_mint_fee** let get the fee_on with a cross-contract call to factory.
-When using openbrush wrapper around a trait the first argument of the function should be the contract address you call.
+When using Openbrush wrapper around a trait the first argument of the function should be the contract address you call.
 So add this line:
 ```rust
     fn _mint_fee(
         &mut self,